marcbouchenoire/use-referee/README.md

 usePrevious<T>(value: T) => T | undefined
 ```

-Given a variable, `usePrevious` returns its previous value or `undefined` before an initial change has happened.
+Given a variable, `usePrevious` will return its previous value or `undefined` before an initial change has happened.

 ### Usage